Revelation: A "Face to Face" Encounter?

 How should the concept of "love" be defined?
 What does the commandment to love Hashem entail?
 Are emotions even subject to one's will?
 How can one be commanded to feel a certain way?

-- Which of the above approaches do you find the most compelling?
+- Which of the above approaches is the most compelling?
 Which verses in the paragraphs of "Shema" might support each understanding?
 How might each exegete apply his interpretation to other directives involving love of another, such as the commandment to love your neighbor and a foreigner?
 For elaboration, see Ahavat Hashem.

 There are many differences between the formulations of the Decalogue found in Shemot and in Devarim.
 How should these variations be understood?
 Were they introduced by Hashem, Moshe, or both?
-If the latter, what gave Moshe the authority to do so?
+If by Moshe, what gave him the authority to do so?
 Do both versions of the Decalogue have equal status, or does one represent the ideal (and which)?

-- R. D"Z Hoffmann suggests that Moshe initiated the changes in the fortieth year and that they related to the nation's imminent arrival in the Land of Israel.
+- Shadal1 suggests that it was Moshe who initiated the changes in the fortieth year and that they related to the nation's imminent arrival in the Land of Israel.
 In contrast, Malbim asserts that Hashem Himself made the changes in the aftermath of the Sin of the Golden Calf.
-Due to sin, the people no longer merited a miraculous existence, and the Decalogue was amended to fit a nation now governed by laws of nature.
+Due to the sin, the people no longer merited a miraculous existence, and the Decalogue was amended to fit a nation now governed by laws of nature.
 How would each position explain all of the differences between the two versions?
 Can each account for all of the variations?
 Which approach do you find more compelling?

 - In contrast to the above exegetes, Ibn Ezra maintains that the Decalogue in Devarim is simply Moshe's paraphrase of Hashem's words.
-Though some words are different, there is no fundamental difference in meaning.
+Though there is variation in the wording, there is no fundamental difference in meaning.
 He explains, "המלות הם כגופות, והטעמים כנשמות" and thus a change in wording is insignificant.
 Do you agree?
 Is word choice meaningful?
 How might Ibn Ezra account for the seemingly very different reasons given for the commandment of Shabbat?
 See Decalogue Differences for elaboration.

 For more, see: Parashat Vaetchanan Topics.